techmission/mdl_custom_reports/readme.md

 ## Release Status & Bug Reporting

 This code is currently under development.
-Some scripts work; others do not work yet.
+Most scripts work, though.

 ## Prerequisites

-* A Drupal installation above the root of this directory (version <7).
+* A Drupal installation above the root of this directory (version <7)
+* The Salesforce Suite module for Drupal 6 installed & configured (if you wish to use the Salesforce integration)
 * A Moodle database in which to install the tables in the script's SQL file
 * Courses with assignments, and users enrolled in courses (or most of the queries will return no results)